radiomix/backup-instance-to-ebs/README.md

  + [`register-ebs.sh`](register-ebs.sh)
   - export env variables for AWS credentials.
   - check and set bundle parameters
-  - check attached EBS volume
+  - check attached snapshot volume
   - bundle the image locally
-  - unbundle the image to the attached EBS volume
+  - unbundle the image to the attached snapshot volume
   - create a snapshot and registers an AMI
  + [`functions.sh`](functions.sh)
   - collection of functions used by both scripts